 Projects for the current call are listed below.
-In the application form, you will be asked to rank two of these projects, in order of your preference.
+In the application form, you will be asked to select one of these seven projects or rank two projects in order of your preference.

-Further detail on these projects can be found on the research projects page.
+Further details on can be found at the research projects page.

-The application form will ask you to provide a personal statement.
-This should be 500-800 words in length and should include the following:
+The application form will ask you to provide a personal statement (or two personal statements if you select a second project).
+This should be 500-1200 words in length and should include the following: